 What are the Best Exercises for Hiking?

 You just finished reading Clay’s best hiking exercise picks.
 In contrast be sure to read Cori’s best exercise picks.
 Note that the both of them listed Bench Step-Ups and Stair Climbing.
 Interesting huh?
 They curated their choices independently and unaware of what each one would include in their best exercises for hiking lists.
-Be on the lookout for Marcus’ list – 3rd one for the series and maybe the last unless one of you want to step up and submit a list; we are open to it and willing to help you write and publish it.
+If you want to step up and submit a list; we are open to it and willing to help you write and publish it.

 The BEST EXERCISES FOR HIKING series are great to read but no sense in deliberating on your own if you need help picking best exercises for your own hiking workout.
 Share your exercise ideas in the private Hiking Training Solutions Facebook group and get feedback from Clay and other experts and peers.